emericg/OpenSubtitlesDownload/README.md

 Features
 --------

-- Use a GNOME/GTK or KDE/Qt GUI depending on your favorite desktop environment.
+- Use a GNOME/GTK or KDE/Qt GUI depending on your favorite desktop environment
 - Or just use the CLI!
-Great for automation, and it works on Linux, macOS and Windows.
+Great for automation, and it works on Linux, macOS and Windows

 - Query subtitles in more than 60 different languages for documentaries, movies, TV shows and more...
-- Query subtitles in multiple languages at once.
+- Query subtitles in multiple languages at once
-- Query subtitles for multiple video files at once.
+- Query subtitles for multiple video files and folders at once
-- Detect valid video files (using mime types and file extensions).
+- Detect valid video files (using mime types and file extensions)
 - Detect correct video titles by computing unique movie hash sums in order to download the right subtitles for the right file!
-- If the video detection fails, search by filename will be performed as backup method.
+- If the video detection fails, a backup search using filename will be performed
 - Download subtitles automatically if only one is available, choose the one you want otherwise.
 - Rename downloaded subtitles to match source video file.
-Possibility to append the language code to the file name (ex: movie_en.srt).
+Possibility to append a language code to the file name (ex: movie_en.srt).

 Requirements
 ------------

 - python (version 2 or 3)
-- zenity (only for GNOME based desktop environments)
+- zenity (only needed for GNOME based desktop environments)
-- kdialog (only for KDE based desktop environments)
+- kdialog (only needed for KDE based desktop environments)
-- common unix tools: wget & gzip (GUI subtitles downloading), ps & grep (GUI autodetection)
+- common unix tools (only needed for GUIs): wget & gzip (GUI subtitles downloading), ps & grep (GUI autodetection)

 Installation
 ------------